Chethumuniraju/invoice-reader/README.md

+# About
+"""
+Invoice reader
+Acepcts a invoice or an image
+Image is converted into byte data and pass it into Gemmini llm model response from the model is displayed

+"""

 # How to run file
 create new environment--   conda create -p venv pyhton==3.10

 activate environment--     conda activate venv